 While these treatments can help improve your condition, it’s important that you talk with a specialist and don’t abandon your prescribed medication without notifying your doctor

 Ulcerative colitis is a condition that’s being diagnosed more and more often today.
-It’s an inflammatory response that affects your entire digestive tract, and it often evolves in a chronic way with more or less regular outbreaks.
+It’s an inflammatory response that affects your entire digestive tract, and it often evolves chronically, with more or less regular outbreaks.

-It is common to find this condition in the region of your colon, but it can radiate to the entire digestive tract.
+It is common to find this condition in the region of your colon, but it can spread to the entire digestive tract.
 Ulcerative colitis causes pain, discomfort, and negatively affects your quality of life when you suffer from flare ups.
-That’s why it’s important to have medical supervision at all times to keep your symptoms under control.
+That’s why it’s important to have frequent medical checkups to keep your symptoms under control.

 In today’s article we want to learn more about ulcerative colitis so you’ll know how to recognize the triggers and implement some easy home treatments that can complement your prescribed medication.